top of page

 Ban the Camel Culls

 I bid on Milkshake and Catapult at an auction against the doggers.
+They had travelled from a Northern Territory slaughter house.
 A dogger is a colloquial term for a person who sells horses or camels on to a knackery.
 They are then slaughtered and processed, often for pet food.
 When I arrived at the auction Milkshake is quite possibly one of the most friendly animals you will meet, she immediately kissed everyone who went up to their area.
 Catapult is a lot more gentle and timid, he had been mishandled in his past.
 These two are inseparable.
 They were only 2 years old.
 Camels live to be 40 or 50 years old.
 I was determined to win my bid!

 Harley Quinn came from a camel diary farm that was shutting down.
 The manager's did their best to find her a home and contacted us to take her as she is small and does not produce much milk and would not have done well at auction.
 The rest of her 240 herd were sent to auction.
 Harley Quinn is very gentle, affectionate and loves the company of people.
-She is 6 years old.
+She was 6 years old.
+Please see an article I wrote here on their rescue.

 Dromedary camels are interesting and deeply misunderstood creatures.
 Camels are particularly sensitive animals and deserve kindness and compassion.
 They are naturally found roaming through Africa and Asia.
 In the 1840s camels were introduced into Australia, and have since established a prominent wild herd.
 With the cruelty associated with elephant rides coming to light in recent years, camel rides are interestingly not receiving the same attention - yet, the intelligence of camels is similar to that of elephants.